TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/66 - Revelation/Revelation 1/Revelation 1.2.md

 ---

-who bare witness of the word of God, and of the testimony of Jesus Christ, [even] of all things that he saw.
+who testified to God's word, and of the testimony of Jesus Christ, about everything that he saw.